dax2367/CarpetSize/README.md

 # CarpetSize
-Carpet Size – calculates area of carpet needed cover a room.
+Carpet Size – calculates area of carpet needed to cover a room.